NEW MEXICO CHAPTER OF THE

 Duties of standing committees shall be those appertaining and as determined by the Board of Directors.
 Committee function and duties will be subject to periodic review and change.

 Section 2.
-Other Committees, Boards, and Task Forces.
-The President or the Board of Directors may establish such other committees, boards and task forces, and may appoint chairman and members as may be desirable for Chapter welfare and operations, including any restructure and re-naming of titles of the Board and committees.
-The President or the Board of Directors may determine responsibilities and authorities of such established committees, boards and task forces.
+Other Committees and Task Forces.
+The President or the Board of Directors may establish other committees and task forces, and may appoint chairpersons and members as may be desirable for Chapter welfare and operations, including any restructure and re-naming of titles of the Board and committees.
+The President or the Board of Directors may determine responsibilities and authorities of such established committees and task forces.
 All such actions shall be filed for inclusion in the minutes of the Board of Directors.
 In no event shall any group so appointed not be subject to Board review.

 Section 2.
 Nonbudgeted and Other Items.
 All nonbudgeted expenditures and obligations and those exceeding the dollar limitations of Section 1, hereof, shall have prior approval of the Board of Directors.

 Section 1.
 Chapter Year.
-The fiscal year of the Chapter shall coincide with the fiscal year of the Association, i.e., July 1 through June 30.
+The fiscal year of the Chapter shall coincide with the fiscal year of the American Marketing Association, i.e., July 1 through June 30.

 WHEREAS the American Marketing Association, an association of individuals interested in advancing the discipline of marketing, provided for the formation of chartered chapters to promote frequent contact and discussion among members to advance the profession, the New Mexico Chapter of the American Marketing Association is established.